-The School of Public Health textbooks are available for purchase at the SUNY Downstate bookstore.
-Students also have the option to order them on-line.
+Students are encouraged to purchase textbooks at a retailer of their choice.
 A booklist will be made available to students on the SPH website sixty (60) days prior to the start of the semester to ensure that students have ample time to purchase textbooks prior to the start of the semester.

-A copy of each textbook will also be available for students to borrow from the Special Reserve section at the Medical Research Library (located at 395 Lenox Rd.) during the following business hours:
+The Medical Research Library (located at 395 Lenox Rd.) during the following business hours: